evhub/coconut/DOCS.md

 _Note: Like [iterator slicing](#iterator-slicing), iterator and lazy list matching make no guarantee that the original iterator matched against be preserved (to preserve the iterator, use Coconut's [`tee`](#tee) or [`reiterable`](#reiterable) built-ins)._

 When checking whether or not an object can be matched against in a particular fashion, Coconut makes use of Python's abstract base classes.
-Therefore, to enable proper matching for a custom object, register it with the proper abstract base classes.
+Therefore, to ensure proper matching for a custom object, it's recommended to register it with the proper abstract base classes.

 ##### Examples